Core Concepts

 progress | Low | Agent reports incremental progress |

-session_ended | Medium | Agent conversation turn completes |
+session_ended | Medium | A conversation-mode session turn completes |

 pr_created | Medium | Agent creates a pull request |